 Here's the gap.
 A huge share of "dialer shoppers" don't need predictive dialing at all.
 They need:

 Predictive dialing is overkill for that.
-What you want is a power dialer (queue-based, one good conversation at a time) plus cheap, compliant SMS in the same place.
-That's the combination ReadySMS is built around.
+What most of them really want is cheap, compliant SMS to reach leads who screen calls anyway.
+That's what ReadySMS is built around.

 The "first five minutes" thing is real-ish — speed-to-lead matters enormously, and the gap between a 2-minute response and a 30-minute one is the difference between a connect and a voicemail.
 But calling alone leaves money on the table because plenty of leads won't pick up a number they don't recognize.

-The pattern that works: the instant a lead comes in, fire an SMS and auto-dial.
-The text earns the trust ("Hi, it's Jordan from [company], saw you requested info") so when the call lands a few seconds later, it's not a cold ring.
+The pattern that works: the instant a lead comes in, fire an SMS.
+The text earns the trust ("Hi, it's Jordan from [company], saw you requested info") so when you call a few seconds later, it's not a cold ring.

 Pricing: what you can actually pin down